jawah/niquests/docs/user/advanced.rst

       ...
     }

-.. warning:: It is recommended that you open files in :ref:`binary
+.. warning:: It is recommended that you open files in binary
-             mode <tut-files>`.
+             mode.
 Errors may occur if you open the file in *text mode*.
              This because it is going to be re-encoded later in the process.